-Then one day Will witnessed something horrible—it was the practice called sati, where widows were burned alive on the funeral pyre of their deceased husband.
+Then one day Will witnessed something horrible—it was the practice called sati, where widows were burned alive on the funeral pyre of their deceased husbands.
 After seeing one such death, he stood up in front of a group assembled to burn a woman alive.
 He told them the practice was wrong and they must not kill this woman.
-Seeing no other way to save her life, Will even lied and said the governor—general had threatened to hang the first man who lit the funeral pyre!
+Seeing no other way to save her life, Will even lied and said the governor-general had threatened to hang the first man who lit the funeral pyre!

 He then led a group of missionaries in protesting widow burning.
 He also set up public debates on the subject to expose what was really happening, and to bring God’s perspective to light.
 Missionary magazines in India published Will’s arguments against widow burning.
 As a result, in his lifetime the age-old practice of widow-burning was abolished.

 Some criticized Will for his moral and political actions.
 You know what they said?
-They said, “That’s not what you’re here for.
+“That’s not what you’re here for.
 Focus on the main thing.
 Just preach the gospel and pray.
 Stay away from politics and moral issues.
 Be concerned about spiritual lives, not physical lives.”

 When we think of the Great Commission and the modern missions movement, no other name is as prominent as that of William Carey.
 He went to India to win people to Christ and disciple them, and that’s what he did.
 In the process he sought to obey other parts of God’s Word too, by personally intervening to save lives and laboring to change public opinion and evil laws.
-William Carey provides us a model for one of the great issues of our time—understanding the proper relationship of morality, politics, life issues and the great commission.
+William Carey provides us a model for one of the great issues of our time—understanding the proper relationship of morality, politics, life issues, and the Great Commission.

 Some Christians make the mistake of thinking social activism or politics are the answer to everything.
 They certainly are not.
 But many segments of the modern evangelical church have lost their activist heritage.

-(Since then I was also named on a lawsuit by the ACLU, because a group of us disobeyed a court order and gathered to pray at Gresham City Hall on the national day of prayer.)
+(Since then I was also named on a lawsuit by the ACLU, because a group of us disobeyed a court order and gathered to pray at Gresham City Hall on the National Day of Prayer.)